8.1 What is diversion?

 David Carter; Michelle Holcomb; and Kate McLean

 Diversion is a process whereby an individual, at some stage, is diverted from continuing through the formal justice process.
-Diversion can come as early as initial contact with a law enforcement officer, if they exercise their discretion to not arrest, and thus place the individual in the criminal justice system.
+Diversion can come as early as initial contact with a law enforcement officer if they exercise their discretion to not arrest and thus place the individual in the criminal justice system.
 At this point, diversion might take the form of a verbal warning, a warning ticket, or merely a decision by the officer to not start a formal ticket or citation.
-Similarly, prosecutors may decide to not charge an individual, on the condition that they enter into some kind of rehabilitative program.
-A judge may also make such a decision, in lieu of a judgment, or as a condition of a judgment.
-An example of this would be your friend Penelope Goins stole some items from the Mardi Gras supply store.
-She was arrested and appeared in front of the judge.
+Similarly, prosecutors may decide not to charge an individual on the condition that they enter into some kind of rehabilitative program.
+A judge may also make such a decision in lieu of a judgment or as a condition of a judgment.
+An example of this would be if your friend Penelope Goins stole some items from the Mardi Gras supply store and she was arrested and appeared in front of the judge.
 The judge could sentence her to a sanction.
 However, in lieu of that sanction, the judge offers her the chance to complete a diversion program, effectively nullifying the judgment upon successful completion.
 See the City of Monroe, Louisiana’s Diversion Program here.

 Diversion Points